uschpc/Conda-on-Laguna/README.md

 Also, for reference, the official Laguna website is at: https://uschpc.github.io/regional-computing-website/

 ### Software Environment Setup
-First login to CARC OnDemand: https://laguna-ood.carc.usc.edu and request a 'Regional Cluster Shell Access' within OpenOnDemand.
+First login to Laguna OnDemand: https://laguna-ood.carc.usc.edu and request a 'Regional Cluster Shell Access' within OpenOnDemand.

 We will use Conda to build software packages.
 If it is the first time you are using Conda, make sure you follow the guide of how to use Conda with this link: https://www.carc.usc.edu/user-guides/data-science/building-conda-environment